pandOSUnibo/docs/docs/source/style_guide.rst

 Though it's fine to use variables like ``i``, ``j``, and ``k`` for iteration, most of your variables should be more specifically named.
 If you're summing some values, for instance, call your variable ``sum``.
-If your variable's name warrants two words (e.g., ``is_ready``), put an underscore between them, a convention popular in C though less so in other languages.
+Name your variables using snake_case.

 If declaring multiple variables of the same type at once, it's fine to declare them together, as in: